TRAVEL BLOGGER WINS 2017 BLOGGER OF THE YEAR | GLOBE MASS MEDIA EXCELLENCE AWARD

 Winning a Blogger Award is No Simple Feat; Here’s Why

 I have been a blogger for quite some time now.
 By “some time,” I meant years which I could not fully recall when it was begun.
-But during that innumerable span of time I had been blogging, I gained some insights about the practice which I was not able to prior to considering using the internet as my platform of choice.
+But during that innumerable span of time I had been blogging, I gained some insights into the practice which I was not able to realize prior to considering using the internet as my platform of choice.

-Back then, I thought that blogging was just a simple means of publishing a content with the intent of sharing information to other people even with something as trivial as a personal experience or voicing one’s own opinion given a certain topic.
+Back then, I thought that blogging was just a simple means of publishing a content with the intent of sharing photographs and information to other people even with something as trivial as a personal experience or voicing one’s own opinion given a certain topic.

 If you have a thing about writing, producing your own content for your blog is easy enough if you have a good mastery of your chosen language, its semantics, and syntax.